JavohirSD/yii2real-template/README.md

 $ composer require --prefer-dist yiisoft/yii2-imagine
 ```
 ### Additional information
-The template includes three tiers: front end, back end, console, and api each of which
+The template includes four tiers: Front end, Back end, Console, and API each of which
 is a separate Yii application.

 The template is designed to work in a team development environment.
 It supports